tommymmcguire/Miniproj4/README.md

 # Week 4 Mini Project - GitHub Actions Matrix Build

 ## Summary
-In this project I Create a GitHub Actions Matrix Build that tests at least 3 versions of Python.
+In this project I created a GitHub Actions Matrix Build that tests at least 3 versions of Python.

 ## Coding specifics
   - Main.py